dcl-docs/curriculum/docs/supplements.md

 Slides at <http://www.slideshare.net/JohnRauser/how-humans-see-data>

-## RMarkdown homepage {#rmarkdown}
+## R Markdown homepage {#rmarkdown}

 <http://rmarkdown.rstudio.com/>

-The official RStudio source of RMarkdown documentation.
-We're only scraping the surface of RMarkdown's capabilities in this course; read here to unlock more of its power.
+The official RStudio source of R Markdown documentation.
+We're only scraping the surface of R Markdown's capabilities in this course; read here to unlock more of its power.

 ## A Tale of Twenty-Two Million Citi Bike Rides: Analyzing the NYC Bike Share System {#schneider-bikes}
 by Todd W. Schneider